sukovanej/effect-http/README.md

 )
 ```

-The `representations` is a list and if it contains multiple possible represetations
+The `representations` is a list and if it contains multiple possible representations
 of the data it internal server logic will respect incomming `Accept` header to decide
 which representation to use.